 Two men charged in Lewiston man's death deny charges

 Dec.
-10—AUBURN — Two men charged in connection with the killing of a Lewiston man during an apparent robbery at his home in October denied related charges Friday.
+11—AUBURN — Two men charged in connection with the killing of a Lewiston man during an apparent robbery at his home in October denied related charges Friday.

 Barry Zollarcoffer, 47, of Lewiston and Andrew Stallings, 36, of Rumford appeared Friday in Androscoggin County Superior Court for arraignment by videoconference from Androscoggin County Jail.